This guide was published on April 9, 2020.

 The advice we’re sharing with First Round companies on fundraising:

-If you do decide to raise capital in this climate, remember the fundraising process will likely take much longer now.
+If you do decide to raise capital in this climate, remember the fundraising process could take much longer now.
 Plan for six months, not the shorter timeline that some startups have enjoyed in recent years.
 If you have an ability to raise at the same terms as your last round, consider that option (presuming that round was recent and you haven't dramatically outperformed).
 Raise on a SAFE at the last round price (as appropriate) and close the money quickly.
 Also, consider circling back to those who missed out.
 If there are VCs who wanted in on the last round but you couldn’t fit them in, reach out to them.
 You might also consider a top-off from a later-stage fund.
 While valuation is always important, comparable public valuations may be down by over 25% — so a flat round could be the new 25% up round.

 These considerations aside, here’s the reality check Josh Kopelman is sharing with all of the founders he works with: “When you hear VCs saying that they’re still ‘open for business’ and writing checks, take it with a grain of salt.
 Pursue fundraising, but don't stake your business on a round coming together.
 In 2008, every VC on the planet said that.
 Yet if you look at the data, it tells a very different story.
 There was a greater than 50% drop off in overall venture funding from Q1 2008 to Q1 2009,” he says.